Aligning Generative Speech Enhancement with Perceptual Feedback: Experiments

 \subsection{Evaluation Metrics}

-We evaluated our models using DNSMOS \cite{reddy2021dnsmos}, NISQA \cite{mittag2021nisqa} and UTMOS \cite{saeki2022utmos} for speech quality and speaker embedding cosine similarity (SECS) for speaker similarity.
+We evaluate speech quality using DNSMOS \cite{reddy2021dnsmos}, NISQA \cite{mittag2021nisqa}, and UTMOS \cite{saeki2022utmos}.
 DNSMOS, a neural network-based metric, has become a standard for evaluating speech quality in LM-based speech enhancement.
-Unlike PESQ, which requires time-aligned reference signals and performs unreliably under misalignment \cite{wang2024selm, li2024masksr}, DNSMOS robustly estimates quality without a reference.
+Unlike PESQ, which is sensitive to time misalignment \cite{wang2024selm, li2024masksr, li2025speech}, DNSMOS robustly estimates quality without a reference.
 Similarly to DNSMOS, NISQA and UTMOS are reference-free and correlate well with human ratings.
-SECS is calculated by first extracting the speaker embeddings from the enhanced and ground-truth speech using ReDimNet \cite{yakovlev2024reshape}, followed by computing their cosine similarity scores.